-The MCF option uses the WEIGHT= suboption of the NODES= option to specify supply.
-The parameter is a numeric array that is positive for supply nodes and negative for demand nodes.
+The MCF option uses the following suboptions of the NODES= option.
+The parameter of each suboption is a numeric array that is positive for supply nodes and negative for demand nodes.
+To specify fixed node supplies and demands, use only the LOWER= suboption.